Worried about AI replacing your job? Learn which jobs are most affected, what AI can and cannot do, and how to evaluate your real career risk.

 Unclear expectations around productivity

-That uncertainty is real — and it’s shared by millions of professionals right now.
+That uncertainty is real, and it is shared by millions of professionals right now.

-Despite the headlines, AI is very powerful in narrow ways and very limited in others.
+Despite the headlines, AI is very powerful in narrow ways and limited in others.

 AI is good at: